vane/webpack-react-es6/README.md

-## Start point for reactjs / webpack / babeljs / es6
+## Start point for reactjs 16 / webpack 4 / babeljs 7 / es6 / eslint 7 / less 3

 Just hello world using webpack to compile reactjs class using babeljs.